 - Focus on how the Gtech bike is boosting your movement

 Be mindful of every stroke you make and be aware of how your leg muscles work to produce a smooth movement.
 Then feel the extra power you get from the bike itself.
-Experience a sense of gratefulness and be mindful about living in a loving and supportive universe.
+Experience a sense of gratefulness and be mindful of living in a loving and supportive universe.

 - Focus on your breathing

-You are probably going to notice there are moments you run out of breath while you workout, or you may notice pauses in your breath when you are going uphill.
+You are probably going to notice there are moments you run out of breath while you workout or you may notice pauses in your breath when you are going uphill.
 Accept these phases as normal.
-However, when your cycling is easy bring your mind back to your breathing and take several slow deep breaths.
+However, when your cycling is easy to bring your mind back to your breathing and take several slow deep breaths.

 Be aware of yourself and your surroundings all the time especially if you are cycling through traffic.
 It is ok to let yourself be distracted by, say, a nice car that just passed, but ensure you always bring your mind back to your cycling, breathing and complete mindfulness.
-If the connection between your mind, your body and surroundings is always focused on your present moment, there is no need to worry about the future or the past.
+If the connection between your mind, your body and surroundings are always focused on your present moment, there is no need to worry about the future or the past.
 What matters is the present moment, and that is when everything is alright.